The Immune System

 What are disorders of the immune system?

 When the immune system does not function properly, it leaves the body susceptible to an array of diseases.
 Allergies and hypersensitivity to certain substances are considered immune system disorders.
-In addition, the immune system plays a role in the rejection of transplanted organs or tissue.
+In addition, the immune system plays a role in the rejection process of transplanted organs or tissue.
 Other examples of immune disorders include:

 What is an infectious disease?

-An infectious disease is caused by one or more of the following:
+According to the Centers for Disease Control and Prevention (CDC), an infectious disease is caused by one or more of the following:

-Sexual transmission.
-Transmission of an infection through sexual contact, including intercourse.
+- sexual transmission - transmission of an infection through sexual contact, including intercourse

-Airborne transmission.
-Transmission of an infection through inhaling airborne droplets of the disease, which may exist in the air as a result of a cough or sneeze from an infected person.
+- airborne transmission - transmission of an infection through inhaling airborne droplets of the disease, which may exist in the air as a result of a cough or sneeze from an infected person

-Blood-borne transmission.
-Transmission of an infection through contact with infected blood, such as when sharing hypodermic needles.
+- blood-borne transmission - transmission of an infection through contact with infected blood, such as when sharing hypodermic needles

-Water-borne transmission.
-Transmission of an infection through contact with contaminated water.
+- water-borne transmission - transmission of an infection through contact with contaminated water

-Other mechanisms that can transmit a disease
+- other mechanisms that can transmit a disease

 In developed countries, most infections are spread through sexual, airborne, blood-borne, and direct skin contact transmission.